isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 # <a name="S-concurrency"></a>CP: Concurrency and parallelism

-We often want our computers to do many tasks at the same time (or at least make them appear to do them at the same time).
+We often want our computers to do many tasks at the same time (or at least appear to do them at the same time).
-The reasons for doing so varies (e.g., wanting to wait for many events using only a single processor, processing many data streams simultaneously, or utilizing many hardware facilities) and so does the basic facilities for expressing concurrency and parallelism.
+The reasons for doing so vary (e.g., waiting for many events using only a single processor, processing many data streams simultaneously, or utilizing many hardware facilities) and so do the basic facilities for expressing concurrency and parallelism.
-Here, we articulate a few general principles and rules for using the ISO standard C++ facilities for expressing basic concurrency and parallelism.
+Here, we articulate principles and rules for using the ISO standard C++ facilities for expressing basic concurrency and parallelism.

-The core machine support for concurrent and parallel programming is the thread.
+Threads are the machine-level foundation for concurrent and parallel programming.
-Threads allow you to run multiple instances of your program independently, while sharing the same memory.
-Concurrent programming is tricky for many reasons, most importantly that it is undefined behavior to read data in one thread after it was written by another thread, if there is no proper synchronization between those threads.
+Threads allow running multiple sections of a program independently, while sharing the same memory.
+Concurrent programming is tricky, because protecting shared data between threads is easier said than done.
 Making existing single-threaded code execute concurrently can be as trivial as adding `std::async` or `std::thread` strategically, or it can necessitate a full rewrite, depending on whether the original code was written in a thread-friendly way.